 This feature will generate a comma separated value file (CSV) that can be opened in a spreadsheet like Excel, OpenOffice or Google Sheets.
 This file will contain the audit trail information that is present on the controller.
 This information is everything that is currently stored in the log including card swipes, schedule changes and other actions.
 To generate the file, plug in a memory stick to one of the USB connections.
-Once you trigger this feature, the file will be generated.
-The file will be on the root folder of the memory stick and will be called AUDIT.CSV.
+Once you trigger this feature the audit will then be generated.
+The file will be on the root folder of the memory stick and will be the date followed by the word "audit", in total called "DAY\MONTH\YEAR\audit.CSV".
 Creating this file is not destructive to the log entries, it simply copies the available entries to the CSV file.
+If you already have an audit on the USB for the same date, it will overwrite the entry.